 Every Kentico Kontent notification includes a system-generated hash signature in the header.
 This is to help you validate that the request came from Kentico Kontent.
 In my Azure Function, I created a new function to generate a hash to validate the notifications.

 The next step of the process was to validate the request.
 I read the X-KC-Signature header from the request.

 Next, I read in the HttpRequestMessage.Content.

 I then called my GenerateHash function to validate the request.
-Note that I used the WebHookSecret value from the Kentico Cloud interface.
-This value gets created when the webhook is enabled within Kentico Cloud.
+Note that I used the WebHookSecret value from the Kentico Kontent interface.
+This value gets created when the webhook is enabled within Kentico Kontent.
 For now, I used an ApplicationSetting value as a placeholder.
 I then compared the generated hash to the X-KC-Signature header value.

 Next, I needed to read in my JSON data in the HttpRequestMessage.
 I leveraged some of the existing function code, as well as adding some JsonSerializerSettings values.

-Next, I determined what type of operation had been completed in Kentico Cloud.
+Next, I determined what type of operation had been completed in Kentico Kontent.
 I only wanted to process publish/unpublish actions, so I created a call to determine the action.